 To make a long story short, in six months I had $5,000 saved.
 So I applied for the apartment but there was nothing available.
 I was devasted.
 It took another 18 months to get an apartment in that building.
 But a funny thing happened, after learning to live on $400 a month for six months, when the time came to end my extreme saving, I realized I didn’t need the extra money and so I just kept on saving!
 When I finally decided to stop (12 months after my six month stint) I had $13,000 in the bank.
 In the end when I finally moved in, I had the money to buy the co-op, furnish the place AND I used the extra money to supplement my cash flow when I started graduate school a month later!

-Moral of the story, if you want to save money FAST, you have to:
+The moral of the story is, if you want to save money FAST, you have to:

 1 – Be aggressive

 2 – Make saving your absolute number one priority

 3 – Cut your discretionary spending in half (at least)

 I never knew I was capable of living off such a little amount of money until I tried.
 Once I put myself on a financial timeout, I was able to curb my bad habits and develop the strong willpower I have today.